cloudevents/spec/amqp-protocol-binding.md

 ## 1. Introduction

-[CloudEvents][ce] is a standardized and transport-neutral definition of the structure and metadata description of events.
+[CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
 This specification defines how the elements defined in the CloudEvents specification are to be used in [AMQP][oasis-amqp-1.0] messages.